cinquin/parismi/README.md

 We are releasing the code of our 3D image segmentation and cell cycle analysis pipeline “Parismi” so that the results reported in our publications can easily be reproduced, and so that the tool can be reused and modified by other groups.
+The reference for the accompanying manuscript is:

+Chiang M., Hallman S., Cinquin A., Reyes de Mochel N., Paz A., Kawauchi S., Calof A.L., Cho K.W., Fowlkes C.C. & Cinquin O. (2015) Analysis of in vivo single cell behavior by high throughput, human-in-the-loop segmentation of three-dimensional images. *BMC Bioinformatics* (in press)

 **Running Parismi**